Noisy, Non-Smooth, Non-Convex Estimation of Moment Condition Models: Simulated and Empirical Examples

 \subsection{Aiyagari Model}

-The second simulated example compares the estimation of a simple heterogenous agent model.
+The second simulated example compares the estimation of a simple heterogeneous agent model.
 These models are key for evaluating the distributional effects of macroeconomic policies.
 They are, however, very difficult to estimate.
-As a result, much of the literature reports calibrated, rather than estimated, results.
+As a result, many report calibrated, rather than estimated, results.
 The following illustrates the properties of Algorithm \ref{algo:sgn} for an SMM estimation of a textbook Aiyagari model.
 The parameters of interest are $\theta=(\beta,\gamma,\mu,\rho,\sigma)$ which are the discount factor, risk-aversion, average log-income, persistence of log-income, and the standard deviation of log-income shocks.
-This type of estimation is challenging because the model is discretized, approximately solved by value function iterations, and the estimation is based on matching non-smooth moments (quantiles).
+This type of estimation is challenging because the model is discretized, approximately solved by value function iterations, and the $5$ parameters are estimated using $10$ non-smooth moments (quantiles).
 The model and solution method are described in more detail in Appendix \ref{apx:Aiyagari}.

-Figure \ref{fig:Aiyagari1} illustrates the optimization behaviour of Algorithm \ref{algo:sgn} for one simulated sample.
-A comparison with a local optimizer (Nelder-Mead), a global optimizer (Simulated Annealing), and a combination of both (Nelder-Mead after Simulated Annealing) are given as benchmarks.
-As shown in the top left panel, s\textsc{gn} converges quickly, whereas other methods fail to converge.
-Nelder-Mead finds accurate estimates for ($\mu,\rho,\sigma$) but fails to accurately estimate ($\beta,\gamma$).
-Simulated Annealing fails to accurately estimate all coefficients.
-In comparison, s\textsc{gn} finds accurate estimates after 200 iterations for all coefficients.
-Figures \ref{fig:Aiyagari2}, \ref{fig:Aiyagari3}, \ref{fig:Aiyagari4} in the Appendix show similar results with different tuning parameters.
+Table \ref{tab:Aiyagari_tab} compares the minimized objective values, parameter estimates, and computation time for one simulated sample with a range of bandwidths $\varepsilon \in \{0.5,0.2,0.1,0.05,0.01\}$, $\varepsilon = 0.1$ is the MSE minimizing bandwidth.\footnote{ The LM algorithm is applied to improve stability of the local step over the range of tuning parameters. } and the global optimizers considered in the previous example.\footnote{The global optimizers have a maximum of $50000$ function evaluations, to keep runtime below $6$ hours.} The table suggests that $\gamma$ is the hardest parameter to estimate, as several methods find reasonable estimates for the others. \textsc{pso} finds accurate estimates, except for the coefficient risk-aversion $\gamma$.
+Figure \ref{fig:Aiyagari1} and Table \ref{tab:Aiyagari_tab2}, Appendix \ref{apx:Aiyagari} illustrate the optimization paths for Algorithm \ref{algo:sgn} and considers additional values for the tuning paramaters.